Logo-stateuniv

 Oakland Community College

-Oakland Community College (OCC) is a two-year community college in Bloomfield Hills, Michigan.
+Oakland Community College (OCC) is a two-year college located in Bloomfield Hills, Michigan.
 It was founded in 1965.
-The largest community college in Michigan, OCC provides services to a huge area of the state—900 square miles containing 28 public school districts and 82 high schools.
+The largest community college in Michigan, the college provides services to a huge area of the state—900 square miles containing 28 public school districts and 82 high schools.
+There are more than 77,000 students at OCC.
+The college serves the needs of the wider community in diverse ways, including continuing education, business consultancy, and service projects.

 There are 5 branch campuses in Metro Detroit:

-The college also has two standalone administration buildings in the area—The Pontiac Center in Pontiac and the District Office Bee Administration Center in Bloomfield Hills.
+Two standalone administration buildings are also in the area—The Pontiac Center in Pontiac and the District Office Bee Administration Center in Bloomfield Hills.

-Academics at OCC are generally recognized as strong.
+Academics are generally recognized as strong.
 Class sizes are small, with less than 24 students in class on average.
 They are also successful— for instance, virtually all of the graduates from the nursing program pass the state licensing exam.
-Because the school is a comprehensive community college, OCC offers a wide variety of programs of study.
+Because the school is a comprehensive community college, students have a wide variety of programs to choose from.

 Degree Programs and Requirements